billyjitsu/multicallexample/README.md

 # MultiCall Tutorial

 This repo covers examples of using a MultiCall smart contract.
-The ability to call multiple contracts in a single call or do multiple transactions in a single call.
-Saving on RPC requests and bulking transactions.
+Giving he ability to call multiple contracts in a single call or bulk transactions in a single call.
+Saving on RPC requests and combining transactions.

 ### Files: